There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 Whether you’re an international applicant or a local trying to navigate the job market, help is on the way.

-- Select the ideal Canadian resume format for your experience level.
+- How to choose the ideal Canadian resume format for your experience level.

-- Write a Canadian resume that captures the attention of recruiters.
+- How to write a Canadian resume that captures the attention of recruiters.

 - What details to exclude from your Canadian resume.